linode/docs/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/index.md

 stdout_logfile=/var/log/flaskapp/flaskapp.out.log
 {{< /file >}}

-3. Create the log files we listed in the above example of a Supervisor program for Gunicorn to write to:
+3. Create the log files we listed in the above example of a Supervisor program for Gunicorn to write to.
+Make sure to replace `flaskapp` if it was modified in the Supervisor script above:

         sudo mkdir /var/log/flaskapp
         touch /var/log/flaskapp/flaskapp.out.log